serverless/blog/posts/2017-05-24-serverless-v1.14.0.md

 This release is yet another special one since we're officially announcing our Google Cloud Functions integration with the Serverless Framework.

-But this isn't everything we've been working on.
+But this isn't the only thing we've been working on.
 Let's take a look at the full feature set v1.14 introduces.

 ## Highlights of 1.14.0